 Details of a patient's history or status must not be discussed in elevators, restrooms, cafeterias or in any other public place.
 There are times when certain details of a patient's history may be shared for medical or educational purposes.
-However, discussing a patient's medical history merely for the sake of gossip is highly unethical and unprofessional and may result in immediate dismissal from the Adult Healthcare program.
+However, discussing a patient's medical history merely for the sake of gossip is highly unethical and unprofessional and may result in disciplinary action up to and including immediate dismissal from the Adult Healthcare program.

 Theory exams, clinical skills/demonstrations/simulations, and other testing situations are considered confidential situations.
 Details of these should not be discussed or shared with others.
+Revised 8/17; Reviewed 6/18; 11/21